 Most companies facing suit in Virginia state court can breathe easier knowing that they cannot be sanctioned for destroying documents or physical equipment that is later determined to be relevant evidence in a lawsuit, unless they destroyed it to deliberately deprive an adversary of relevant evidence.
 Plaintiffs’ lawyers often try to convince a jury that a corporate defendant destroyed evidence only because the evidence harmed the corporation’s defenses, but those plaintiffs’ lawyers now will have a harder time doing so.
 In particular, they will have a more demanding burden to overcome when trying to convince Virginia courts to sanction corporations for failing to preserve relevant evidence.

 Arent Fox's Complex Litigation group will continue to monitor developments in this area.
-If you have any questions, please contact Joshua Fowkes, Zach Smith, or the Arent Fox professional who usually handles your matters.
+If you have any questions, please contact Zach Smith or the Arent Fox professional who usually handles your matters.

 - Related Practices